britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.6 =
+* Implemented a tabbed settings interface
+* Content restriction activated setting is now in the Content Restriction tab
+* Fixed a fatal error that occurred on some instances on the Settings page
+* Fixed typo in query for existing pages in setup process

+= 2.8.5 =
+* Added a small setup process for creating forms
+* GDPR field now saves the value on Edit Profile
+* We no longer consider the 'users_can_register' option in our forms
+* Fixed product description paragraphs in Woocommerce
+* Fixed issue with login form on some pages that weren't logging you in the backend as well

 = 2.8.4 =
 * Refactored the login form.
 This should fix a lot of issues with wordpress.com and other incompatibilities with plugins
 * Fixed issue with content restriction and Woocommerce products adding extra html